davewsmith/play/htmx/NOTES.md

 of the swap target.

-Already seeing how HTMX with Flask either fills views full of HTMX fragments, or requires templates holding fragements, which makes it harder to reason about chains of activities.
+Already seeing how HTMX with Flask either fills views full of HTMX fragments, or requires a `templates` directory full of fragements, which I expect would make it harder to reason about chains of activities.
+But it may be that a progress spinner is kind of worst-case for that.

 ## Interregnum 1